Dokosoko-AI/dokosoko-docs/src/content/docs/guides/embedded-widgets.md

 - removing an API prevents subsequent messages from using it;
 - secrets and tokens do not appear in URLs, storage, logs, analytics, or error messages;
 - the assistant does not claim that it changed data or called an API when no tool result exists.
+- setup questions cite and follow the expected published recipe;
+- Markdown lists, code blocks, and paragraphs render correctly;
+- follow-up questions retain the selected API and recipe for the current session;
+- **Why this answer?** in admin preview shows only the expected recipe and documentation sources.

 ## Rotate credentials and revoke sessions